 For in subjecting all things to him [man], He left nothing that is not subject to him.
 But now we do not yet see all things subjected to him.
 But we do see Him who was made for a little while lower than the angels, namely, Jesus, because of the suffering of death crowned with glory and honor, so that by the grace of God He might taste death for everyone.
 For it was fitting for Him, for whom are all things, and through whom are all things, in bringing many sons to glory… (Heb.
 2:8b-10a NASB, emphasis added)

 So in the person of Jesus Christ, man has already been crowned with glory.
-In this present dispensation, the Church Age, God is working this subjective truth out through those who believe on Christ by purifying us – removing the vestiges of the (already crucified!) old Adam by taking us through one firey trial after another – so that the radiance of His glory is made manifest through us.
+In this present dispensation, the Church Age, God is working this objective truth out through those who believe on Christ by purifying us – removing the vestiges of the (already crucified!) old Adam by taking us through one firey trial after another – so that the radiance of His glory is made manifest through us.
 Hallelujah!

 Towards understanding this vital matter of His glory in us, “the Christ” (see Intro), let’s deliberately ponder some of the Scriptures addressing it.
 May the Father of our Lord Jesus Christ grant us the Spirit of wisdom and revelation as we make time to press in with everything we have.
 Amen.